Old Judges Hill Historic District

 Restrictions of a Local Historic District

 The residents included in the local historic district will define the criteria to be applied within the LHD.
 These can be as strict or lenient as the neighborhood decides, but they must promote the long-term stability and integrity of structures within the neighborhood.
 These criteria are viewed as a part of the city’s zoning code and are therefore binding in the same way as are other zoning requirements.
-The Old Judges Hill Historic District Committee is currently developing recommended design standards and would very much appreciate your input into this process.
+The Old Judges Hill Historic District Committee, with input from district residents, Preservation Austin, and the City of Austin Historic Preservation Department has developed recommended design standards as part of the application.

 Old Judges Hill LHD Committee